mateoglzc/docs-amazon/readme.md

     Our testing requirements can be divided into 3 subsections
     - Backend Testing
     - Frontend Testing
-    - Overall Testing -> Testing Integration Process
+    - Overall Testing

-    The most common testing is going to be in both Frontend and Backend testing, as for the Overall testing, this will be done when a specific feature of our app is ready in both its Frontend and its Backend.
+    The most common testing is going to be in both Frontend and Backend testing; as for the Overall testing, this means the integration of both Frontend and Backend sections to fully finish either a function, module or component.
+We could call Overall testing as the Testing integration process

     Our specific requirements are:
     - We will be using a specific format for documenting our testing